oftc/toripscanner/README.md

 This scanner is better than all the all the rest because it does *everything* to find as many IPs exits may use as possible:

-- [ ] It records IPs of all relays found in Tor network state documents (regardless of whether they have the Exit flag or not) if they are willing to exit to our IRC network.
-(Yes, you can configure yourself to have a very strict exit policy such that you don't get the Exit flag but still allow a small amount of exiting.)

-- [ ] It builds circuits through these relays and connects to our IRC network to see if there are any other IPs that the relay ends up using when making outbound connections.
-Again, yes this is possible.
+- It records ORPort IPs (both v4 and v6) from the server descriptors of all relays that can exit to OFTC infrastructure, regardless of whether or not they have the Exit flag.

+- Through the relays that can connect to OFTC's user-facing ircds, we build circuits and connect to an ircd in order to get it to report to us what hostname/IP we are coming from.
+If we get a hostname, we lookup its A and AAAA records.

+- For all relays that can connect to OFTC infrastructure, we see if the IPs in their descriptors have rDNS entries, and if so, we lookup A and AAAA records.

+To be explicit: "OFTC infrastructure" includes our user-facing ircds *and* our web irc client.
+For relays that can only exit to our web IRC client, we only check their descriptors and do DNS queries.

 ## Tech